TradeTrust/documentation/docs/tradetrust-website/info-bar.md

 - Ropsten (testnet) = http://dev.tradetrust.io
 - Rinkeby (testnet) = http://rinkeby.tradetrust.io

-The environment is being indicated on a info bar that sits on top of the sites.
+The environment is being indicated on an info bar that sits on top of the sites.

 ![Network Bar](/docs/tradetrust-website/info-bar/info-bar.png)